 DisneySea has one of the best attraction slates of any Disney Park.
 There isn’t a bad attraction on the list and from 14 down I would consider must-do attractions for first timers.
 If you are going with kids then there isn’t an attraction I would skip here.
 If not, Turtle Talk and Mermaid Lagoon are skippable but fun to do at night when the crowds die down.
 Overall, DisneySea is full of incredible attractions.

 Where did I go wrong in my rankings?
 Let me know that, as well as any questions, in the comments below!
-If you enjoy what you’re reading please subscribe to the blog and like our social media pages which you can find on the right side of this page.
+Planning a trip to Tokyo?
+Check out our guide to help you along the way!
+If you enjoy what you are reading here on Wandering in Disney please share this post with your friends, as well as like our social media pages.
+You can also subscribe to the blog via WordPress or email.
+All of those links are on the right side of this page.
 Thank you for reading, we really appreciate it!